-If it doesn't remove the crayon mark entirely, heat the mark with a hair dryer and blot away as much as possible.
-Seal with two coats of white-pigmented, oil-based sealer, sanding lightly between coats.
+If the T-shirt and iron trick doesn't remove the crayon mark entirely, heat the mark with a hair dryer and blot away as much as possible with a paper towel.
+Don't scrub, or you might set the mark even further.
+This easy way to get crayon off walls melts the material and makes it possible to remove.
+Once you've removed all of the crayon, seal the area with two coats of white-pigmented, oil-base sealer, sanding lightly between coats.

+Crayon isn't the only material that can damage your walls.
 For scribbles from permanent markers, lightly dab the spot with nail polish remover.
 Rub the area with a liquid deglosser, such as Oops! or Goof Off.
 When dry, sand with 120-grit sandpaper, then wipe away the sanding dust.
-Seal with two coats of white-pigmented, oil-based sealer.
+Seal with two coats of white-pigmented, oil-base sealer.
 Sand between coats.